vahid-gojayev/aws-backup-restore-ec2/README.md

      s3_bucket_cloudformation="ami-recovery-cloudformation-bucket" #This is just bucket name you can create your own bucket and change value s3_bucket_event="os.environ.get('s3_bucket')"

+5) cd aws-backup-restore-ec2/backup-ec2/backup_ec2
+6) sam build
+7) sam deploy --guided

-I used 2 classes and one function for this solution: the first class for preparing the image, the second for creating the image. function just get events from s3 also deploy process also have function
+I used 2 classes and one function for this solution: the first class for preparing the image, the second for creating the image. the function just receives events from s3 and the deploy process also has a function

 >